amitthk/HL7InfobuttonDotNet/README.md

 HL7InfobuttonDotNet
 ===================

+This is a fork of  https://github.com/lrasmus/HL7InfobuttonDotNet.git

+Ported to .Net core 5

 C# library containing a parser that understands the HL7 Infobutton web API standard.
 This work was developed as part of the eMERGE EHR Integration workgroup.

 This work is licensed under a Creative Commons Attribution 3.0 Unported License: